Due to essential upgrades, access to digital images will be temporarily unavailable between 5 pm and 10 pm AEST on Sunday, 21 July 2019.

 - Free University's Philology Library is around 6000m on multiple levels, and has natural ventilation

-- Luckenwalde Library is an example of reuse and an extension.
-It was a train station.
+- Luckenwalde Library is an example of reuse and an extension (it was previously a train station)

 - Austin Central Library has solar panels for shade